-2) NASA has spoken about the possibility of mining near earth asteroids for precious metals.
+2) NASA has spoken about the possibility of mining near-earth asteroids for precious metals.
 Google and Amazon have also announced a similar venture –

 a) What are your thoughts on the same?

-Well, all of this yet has considerable amount of time to materialize.
+Well, all of this yet has a considerable amount of time to materialize.
 It sounds quite exciting and opportunistic.
 We could definitely look into this when the time is right!!

 b) Does this present itself as an opportunity or a threat to Gemfields in the near future?

-Like I said before, this would be quite opportunistic and we shall look into this when the time is right!
+Like I said before, this would be quite opportunistic, and we shall look into this when the time is right!

-3) We know you love all the precious stones but which amongst them is your favorite and why?
+3) We know you love all the precious stones, but which amongst them is your favorite and why?

 I personally love the emerald.
 It is eccentric, vibrant and at the same time personifies elegance.
-Each emerald is unique which makes it even more attractive, loveable and magnificent!
+Each emerald is unique, which makes it even more attractive, loveable, and magnificent!

-4) With your venture in India do you plan to work with local environmental agencies and NGO’s?
+4) With your venture in India, do you plan to work with local environmental agencies and NGO’s?

 5) What are your thoughts on the luxury jewelry market in India?